From Couch to Keyboard: Safe Online Practices for Remote Workers

 Take, for instance, a scenario where an employee receives a seemingly harmless email.
 Training equips them to identify the signs of a phishing attempt, potentially averting a major security breach.

 Using personal devices for work can blur the lines between personal and professional security risks.
-In fact, researchers discovered that home users experience an average of 5,000 malware attacks each month.
+Researchers discovered that home users experience an average of 5,000 malware attacks each month.
 Home devices, such as laptops and smartphones, need robust antivirus protection.
 Antivirus software safeguards your work and personal documents from malware threats.

 If a remote employee accidentally downloads a malicious file while working on a personal device, antivirus software can detect and neutralize the threat before it causes damage.